getsentry/responses/README.rst

     The response body.

 json
-    A python object representing the JSON response body.
+    A Python object representing the JSON response body.
 Automatically configures the appropriate Content-Type.

 status (``int``)